andypbrowne/andypbrowne/content/blog/observing-the-cenntenial/observing-the-cenntenial.md

 <figure>
   {% image "./b41bfe4f2f949128a25ba05eac240c8d.jpg", "Horses and men in gas masks" %}
-<figcaption>orses and men in gas masks during tests to find the best protection against gas attacks</figcaption>
+<figcaption>Horses and men in gas masks during tests to find the best protection against gas attacks</figcaption>
 </figure>

 <p class="serif">Each innovation spurred more innovations as <span class="small-caps">20th</span>-century technology made its first appearance in wartime.
 Commanders applied time-honored tactics to battlegrounds evolving more rapidly than ever before in history.
 The scale of killing was impossible to predict as governments deployed accurate, long-range artillery, combined arms, barbed wire, the machine gun, chemical releases, submarines, battleships, and the tank.</p>